geaz/simplyRetro-Z5/README.md

 The *Z5* uses Retroarch for all emulations.
 The following systems are supported at the moment (more can be added):

-- Arcade (MAME2013-plus)
+- Arcade (MAME2013-plus - BIOS needed)
 - Gameboy DMG / Color (Gambatte)
+- Gameboy Advance (gpsp - BIOS needed)
 - NES (quicknes)
 - SNES (snes9x2002)
-- Meda Drive / Master System / Sega CD (picodrive)
+- Meda Drive / Master System / Sega CD (picodrive - BIOS needed for Sega CD)

 If you want to use the distribution just use Etcher to copy the img file to a SD Card.